 FRPP: Protecting America's prime farmland.

-The Farm and Ranch Lands Protection Program is certifying eligible entities to participate in a streamlined acquisition process.
+The Farm and Ranch Lands Protection Program certified eligible entities to participate in a streamlined acquisition process.

-State, tribal, or local governments and non-governmental organizations, as well as other entities that become certified, have more flexibility and a shorter process to acquire easements.
-Certified organizations may enter into longer term cooperative agreements and conduct the program’s closings without prior submission of individual appraisals, deeds or title documents for NRCS review.
+State, tribal, or local governments and non-governmental organizations, as well as other entities that could become certified, had more flexibility and a shorter process to acquire easements.
+Certified organizations were able to enter into longer term cooperative agreements to conduct the program’s closings without prior submission of individual appraisals, deeds or title documents for NRCS review.

-Entities may apply for certification by submitting a letter of request and application materials to the NRCS State Conservationist where they’re seeking certification at any time.
-Although this is a continuous process, applications must be received by January 3, 2014 to be considered at the next meeting of the certification panel.
+Entities were able apply for certification by submitting a letter of request and application materials to the NRCS State Conservationist where they sought certification at any time.
+Although this was a continuous process, applications had to be received by January 3, 2014 to be considered at the next meeting of the certification panel.